groundedai/lit-review-gym/README.md

 ## Downloading the data

-Data is managed by DVC.
-To download the data, run
+Data is managed by git LFS.

-`dvc pull`

 ## Dataset Creation